1. Submissions Policy || 2. Searching the Site || 3. Formatting

 OHHLA.com reserves the right to reject lyric submissions for quality

-incorrect abbreviations ("u" instead of "you" or "2" instead of "to") and
+reasons.
+We prefer that you not use "u" instead of "you" or "2" instead of "to"

-improper capitalization ("i" instead of "I" or "im" instead of "I'm").
+or improper capitalization ("i" instead of "I" or "im" instead of "I'm") -

-endless paragraph.
-Break each line at either the logical rhyme point (where
+break each line at either the logical rhyme point or where the artist him/herself

-stop point by hitting enter or return.
+pauses for breath.
 Lyrics should always be submitted

-file or in an HTML formatted e-mail (a default on programs such as
+file or in an HTML format e-mail.

-Additional tips for faster processing:
+Additional tips for cleaner lyrics:

 Start each line with a capital letter.
 Do not finish any lines with a comma